 The slightly chewy and nutty pearl barley goes very well with the sweetness of the butternut squash.
-Besides the parsley and some salt and pepper, it does not really need other seasoning as the barley itself is cooked in stock and finished off with nutmeg.
-Quick note here: at first I did add half (instead of a quarter) of the stock in order to get the barley properly covered.
+Besides the parsley and some salt and pepper, it does not really need other seasonings as the barley itself is cooked in stock and finished off with nutmeg.
+A quick note here: at first I did add half (instead of a quarter) of the stock to get the barley adequately covered.

 You can also roast the butternut squash with some pumpkin spices or with some thyme.